 All students have the opportunity to select from more than 20 courses at A Level or BTEC National Award standard.
-Students can study up to 4 AS Levels, or a combination of AS Levels and BTEC courses in Year 12.
-Students continue with 3 courses into Year 13.
+Students can study up to 4 A2 Levels, or a combination of A2 Levels and BTEC courses.
 Every student who applies to the Sixth Form is given a personal interview with the Sixth Form Leadership Team in order to discuss career aspirations, university choices, apprenticeships and subject options.
-In this way, the school can personalise the timetable for each student.